 Want to soak in a hot tub after your ski day?
 Most of Jasper’s hotels offer hot tubs to give guests the opportunity to rejuvenate before conquering any upcoming adventures!
 The Chateau Jasper, the Sawridge Inn and Conference Centre and the Fairmont Jasper Park Lodge also offer spa treatments to travelers who need a little extra relaxation after a long day on the slopes.

 In Jasper, snow days are the best days.
-Though it may not be snowy in the city centres, Jasper’s mountain tops have already started experiencing winter conditions – and the snow isn’t stopping anytime soon!
-With a total snowfall of 84 cm so far, Marmot Basin is getting stocked up for a powder-filled season.
+Jasper’s mountain tops have been experiencing some exceptional winter conditions – and the snow isn’t stopping anytime soon!

 Before making fresh tracks in the snow, be sure to take some time to get all the right winter clothing and equipment.
 Dig your boots out of the closet, try on your winter jacket and grab your warm base layers to keep you warm as you approach the mountain-top.